Becoming a Surgical Technologist - Guide to Education & Certifications

 Gwinnett Technical College

 The program’s curriculum includes hands-on guidance in technologically advanced labs, clinical rotations in area hospitals, and classroom instruction.
-This 72-credit program includes courses such as an introduction to surgical technology; principles of surgical technology; surgical microbiology; surgical pharmacology; surgical procedures; and a seminar in surgical technology.
+This 72-credit program includes courses such as an introduction to surgical technology; principles of surgical technology; introductory microbiology; surgical pharmacology; surgical procedures; and a seminar in surgical technology.

 • Location: Lawrenceville, GA; Alpharetta, GA